-The below steps for prioritization and scoring will be applied in Waves 1 and 2 of the subgrantee process with one exception: Wave 1 will only focus on applications whose project area meets the hard-to-serve project area units threshold.
-Given that the state will not have an EHCPTH for Wave 1, the state will only reward non- priority broadband projects if no priority broadband alternative exists for the same project area.
-Illinois plans to follow the BEAD guidance for prioritization as outline below.
+The below steps for prioritization and scoring will be applied in all Waves of the subgrantee process.
+Note, in Wave 1, only applications whose proposed project area meets the hard-to-serve project area units (see section 2.4.6 for a detailed description of hard-to-serve project area units) "sufficient number" threshold will be eligible for a provisional award (see section 2.4.1 for a description of how "a sufficient number of hard-to-serve PAUs" will be determined).
+Given that the state will not have an EHCPTH for Wave 1, in Wave 1 the state will not make any provisional awards for non-priority broadband projects.
+Illinois plans to follow the BEAD guidance for prioritization as outlined below.

-- If only one application (1) constitutes a Priority Broadband Project, (2) satisfies all other requirements set out in the BEAD NOFO with respect to subgrantees, and (3) is within the Extremely High Cost-Per-Location Threshold in a location or set of locations, the application will be the default winner, unless the state requests-and the Assistant Secretary grants-a waiver allowing the state to select an alternate project. - If two or more applications (1) constitute a Priority Broadband Project, (2) satisfy all other requirements set out in the BEAD NOFO with respect to subgrantees, and (3) are within the Extremely High Cost-Per-Location Threshold in a location or set of locations, the IOB will apply the selection criteria shown in Req 2.4.2.1. - If no applications (1) constitutes a Priority Broadband Project, (2) satisfies all other requirements set out in the BEAD NOFO with respect to subgrantees, (3) is within the Extremely High Cost-Per-Location Threshold in a location or set of locations, and if competing projects that are not Priority Broadband Projects cover the same locations or area, the IOB will apply the same selection criteria shown in Table 5 in Req 2.4.2.1.
+- If only one application (1) constitutes a Priority Broadband Project, (2) satisfies all other requirements set out in the BEAD NOFO with respect to subgrantees, and (3) is within the Extremely High Cost-Per-Location Threshold in a location or set of locations, the application will be the default winner, unless the state requests-and the Assistant Secretary grants-a waiver allowing the state to select an alternate project. - If two or more applications (1) constitute a Priority Broadband Project, (2) satisfy all other requirements set out in the BEAD NOFO with respect to subgrantees, and (3) are within the Extremely High Cost-Per-Location Threshold in a location or set of locations, the IOB will apply the scoring rubric / selection criteria shown in Req 2.4.2.1, which can be used for priority broadband projects. - If no applications (1) constitutes a Priority Broadband Project, (2) satisfies all other requirements set out in the BEAD NOFO with respect to subgrantees, (3) is within the Extremely High Cost-Per-Location Threshold in a location or set of locations, and if competing projects that are not Priority Broadband Projects cover the same locations or area, the IOB will apply the scoring rubric / selection criteria shown in Table 5 in Req 2.4.2.1, which can be used for non-priority broadband projects.